halbgut/lucaschmid.net/src/client/data/blog/letsencrypt-express.md

 sysctl -w net.ipv6.conf.all.disable_ipv6=1
 ```

-Then after you have recieved the cert, you can enable it again.
+Then after you have received the certificate, you can enable it again.

 ```
 sysctl -w net.ipv6.conf.all.disable_ipv6=0
 ```

-## Installing it to the Express App
+## Installing it to the Express-App

 Inside my app's directory I created a directory called `tls`.
 Then I created some symlinks for the certificate and the key.